sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 <p class="caption">My twitter account is <a href="https://twitter.com/sarajwallen">@sarajwallen</a> :)</p>

+## Day 23/#100DaysOfCode

+* Sort out contact form* ✅
+* Make my sites function in mobile-landscape-mode 😵 - eeh, mostly ✅

+*The contact form was a proper pain, it took me a while to work out what Netlify needed me to do to make it work.

+Next up: Custom submission and error pages!

 ## Day 22/#100DaysOfCode

 Unsure whether I want to merge http://sarawallen.com and http://blog.sarawallen.com just yet.